 I have to tell you about the time years ago when I put a spaghetti squash in the microwave to cook for about 15 minutes.
 You’re supposed to poke holes in the squash if you’re going to cook it that long in the microwave (but there’s no need to poke holes for just the five minutes called for in this recipe).

-My son, who was about 8 at the time, was home with me, and we suddenly heard, “BOOM!”
+My son, who was about eight at the time, was home with me.
+We suddenly heard, “BOOM!”

 Except we had no idea what caused the noise.
 We thought maybe there was an explosion outside.